frees-io/freestyle/docs/src/main/tut/docs/integrations/doobie.md

 import cats.implicits._
 ```

-And some imports for the _freestyle-doobie_ module and doobie itself:
+And imports for the _freestyle-doobie_ module and doobie itself:

 ```tut:silent
 import freestyle.doobie._